Divorce Process In California

 - The spouses attend a settlement conference.

-- If an agreement is reached, the terms are put into a marital settlement agreement.
+- The terms are put into a marital settlement agreement if an agreement is reached.

-- If the spouses are unable to reach an agreement, the case proceeds to trial.
+- If the spouses cannot agree, the case proceeds to trial.

 - The court enters a final judgment dissolving the marriage.